COVID-19 Updates: uc.edu/publichealth

 The University is dedicated to not only reducing its environmental impact, but also to creating sustainable, regenerative systems that give back to and improve the health of the landbase.
 Under the tabs to the left, you can find more information about the many initiatives on campus to reduce our environmental impact.
 For a comprehensive portrait of sustainability at UC, take a look at UC's 2019 Sustainability and Climate Action Plan.
-Below you will find information about the national sustainability in higher education organizations in which UC participates, as well as maps of some of UC's sustainability features:
+Below you will also find information about the national sustainability in higher education organizations in which UC participates, as well as maps of some of UC's sustainability features:

 Introduction to the ACUPCC

 On April 27, 2007, the University of Cincinnati signed the charter to join the American College and University Presidents Climate Commitment, know under the affiliation of Second Nature.

 The American College & University Presidents Climate Commitment is a high-visibility effort to address global warming by garnering institutional commitments to neutralize greenhouse gas emissions, and to accelerate the research and educational efforts of higher education to equip society to re-stabilize the earth’s climate.
 The Commitment recognizes the unique responsibility that institutions of higher education have as role models for their communities and in training the people who will develop the social, economic and technological solutions to reverse global warming.